-10.3 Events Page
+10.4 Events Page

-For example, we responded to the July 2019 Mw6.2 and Mw7.1 earthquakes near Ridgecrest, California by estimating coseismic offsets (Figure 30) and subsequent postseismic deformation.
+The events pages have not been fully developed.
+We responded to the July 2019 Mw6.2 and Mw7.1 earthquakes near Ridgecrest, California by estimating coseismic offsets (Figure 30) and subsequent postseismic deformation.
 In this case, we split the 24-hour period into pre- and post-earthquake data.
 Initially, we thought that about 100 stations had significant permanent coseismic offsets (Figure 30).
 Further, we determined that more than 50 additional stations were affected extending throughout the Los Angeles basin.
 Furthermore, for this L1C ESDR we estimated and archived the coseismic (dynamic and static) motions of the event itself (Figure 31).
 We created an event page for this earthquake sequence (http://sopac-csrc.ucsd.edu/index.php/ridgecrestjuly2019/).